Tuesday, February 28, 2017

 Panelist Sheila Watt-Cloutier, Nobel Peace Prize nominee and defender of polar people and author of The Right to Be Cold, spoke eloquently about the need to see our environmental challenges in human terms, and expressed her confidence that once people understand the human costs of ignoring climate change, they will do the right thing.

 Moderated by Laura Lynch, the panel also included Independent Senator Yuen Pau Woo.
-Canada is respected for human rights internationally, he said, but we're still somewhat parochial at home While elsewhere, applicants are chosen for international experience, our immigrant job seekers are frustrated by demands for local experience.
-Our nation does not have a corner on virtue.
+Canada is respected for human rights internationally, he said, but we're still somewhat parochial at home.
+While elsewhere, applicants are chosen for international experience, our immigrant job seekers are frustrated by demands for local experience, as if our nation had a corner on virtue.

 Ottawa academic Roland Paris said that our democratic ideals of respecting the Rule of Law and democratic institutions are "bred in the bone" of Canadians.
 Yet he also expressed concern that we are not immune from the current tide of world pressures pushing against this mode of life.